 All families enrolling new students must come to the Welcome Center to submit required documentation and receive confirmation that student is enrolled.

-- Non-Resident Families - ALL GRADES: You must first complete the Non-Resident Application (links below) before beginning the Enrollment process.
-Once accepted, you will be notified to complete the Enrollment process in the Welcome Center.
+- Non-Resident Families - ALL GRADES: You must first complete the Non-Resident Application before beginning the enrollment process.
+The non-resident application window is only open for a limited time.
+Once accepted, you will be notified to complete the enrollment process in the Welcome Center.

 Required Enrollment Documents ALL GRADE LEVELS